REFER A PATIENT - Please click here for details.

 For most patients, 6 to 8 weeks of recovery is required.
 Often patients go back to work after two weeks, however, some sooner and some patients later.

-For patients who have early lipoedema and are younger, the legs can normalise in 6 weeks.
-However, this would take longer for established lipoedema and secondary lymphoedema, taking up to 12 months.
+For patients who have early Lipoedema and are younger, the legs can normalise in 6 weeks.
+However, this would take longer for established Lipoedema and secondary Lymphoedema, taking up to 12 months.

 Consider driving at least 2 weeks after surgery if you are feeling strong and comfortable to operate your vehicle and not affected by pain.
 You should not drive if you still feel lightheaded or weak or if driving is contraindicated with your current medication.